martin-sicho/genui-docker/README.md

 The value of 0 means that all available CPU cores will be used.
 If you do not have a GPU, just set **GENUI_CELERY_QUEUES** to `celery,gpu` so that the worker also consumes the GPU tasks.
-If you have a GPU installed on your system, you can spawn the GPU worker service to handle GPU accelerated tasks like so:
+If you have a GPU installed on your system, you can consume the *gpu* queue by spawning the GPU worker service in addition to the regular worker:

 ```bash
 POSTGRES_PASSWORD=some_secure_password \